 • If you do have large bags we kindly ask you to make alternative arrangements for their storage

-Your safety is paramount to us and your understanding greatly appreciated as we go through this difficult time.
+Your safety is paramount to us and your understanding greatly appreciated.

 Is there a dress code?

 There is no dress code – feel free to dress up or down.

 Visit us for a meal or glass of wine before a performance, but make sure you leave plenty of time to find your seat, especially if you are in the Amphitheatre.
 We recommend you arrive at the Royal Opera House a minimum of 30 minutes before the performance starts.
 Performances start promptly and latecomers cannot be admitted.

 Announcements will alert you to the start of the performance at 10, five and two minutes to curtain up.
 If you cannot use stairs please allow extra time to find your seat as lifts can be busy.

 Tickets for collection for today's performances and backstage tours are held at the Main Entrance on Bow Street.
 Tickets for collection for future performances and backstage tours are held at our Ticket Sales and Shop, on the corner of Bow Street and Russell Street.